The Census and the Second Law: An Entropic Approach to Optimal Apportionment for the U.S. House of Representatives: A Typology of Apportionment Methods

-In principle, any deterministic (but for ties) apportionment method must be equivalent to the optimization of some objective function defined over possible assignments of seats.
-Given a finite house size $R$ and a finite number of states $S$ with finite populations $\bv{p}$, there are a (possibly large but) finite number of possible apportionments, and each possibility can be assigned some numerical score which picks out as optimal the apportionment(s) generated by the desired rule or procedure.
-But it may not be practical to construct such a function explicitly, justify it naturally, or optimize it efficiently.\footnote{Indeed, a good optimization method will reverse this logic, and not just pick out one optimal apportionment, but provide a meaningful way to quantify deviations between a proposed apportionment and an ideal, or to compare or rank different proposed apportionments.}
+In principle, any deterministic (but for ties) apportionment method must be equivalent to the optimization of \textit{some} objective function defined over possible assignments of seats.
+Given a finite house size $R$ and a finite number of states $S$ with finite populations $\bv{p}$, there are a (perhaps combinatorially large but) finite number of possible apportionments, and each possibility can be assigned some numerical score which picks out as optimal the apportionment(s) generated by the desired rule or procedure.
+But it may not be practical to construct such a function explicitly and in advance, justify it naturally, or optimize it efficiently without already knowing the answer.\footnote{Indeed, a good optimization method reverses this logic, and will not just pick out one optimal apportionment, but provide a meaningful way to quantify deviations between a proposed apportionment and the ideal, or to compare or rank different proposed apportionments.}

-Nonetheless, undoubtedly to many physicists, engineers, and statisticians, just this sort of \textit{variational principle} approach will definitely seem the most obvious and natural way to frame and solve an apportionment problem.
+Nonetheless, undoubtedly to many physicists, engineers, and statisticians, just this sort of \textit{variational} approach will definitely seem the most obvious and natural way to frame and solve an apportionment problem.
 Any actual apportionment thereby obtained will by construction be guaranteed to be the ``best'' possible given the populations and constraints, and attention can turn to motivating, deriving, or justifying the best definition of ``best.''
-The debate thereby shifts from what sort of apportionments might be generated in various individual cases, which can be hard to assess directly or compare at the margins, or from what properties are to be maintained or which ``paradoxes'' are to be avoided (given that impossibility theorems dictate that no method can possess all properties that have been considered desirable), to the fundamental question of what sort of overarching principle of balance, equity, equality, uniformity, fairness, or proportionality in apportionments we ought to maintain.
-The subsequent output of the algorithm is then to be accepted wherever it may fall.
-Thus it is somewhat surprising that relatively little of the historical or contemporary literature has actually focused on such a global variational framework, given its advantages and its generality.
+The debate thereby shifts from what sort of apportionments might be generated in various individual cases, which can be hard to assess directly or compare in marginal or boundary cases, or from which properties exactly are to be maintained or which ``paradoxes'' are to be avoided (given that impossibility theorems dictate that no method can possess all properties that have been considered desirable), to the fundamental question of what sort of overarching principle of balance, equity, equality, uniformity, fairness, or proportionality in apportionments we ought to maintain.
+The subsequent output of the algorithm is then to be accepted as optimal, wherever it happens to fall.
+Thus it is somewhat surprising that relatively little of the historical or contemporary literature on apportionment has actually focused on such a global variational framework, given its advantages and its generality.